Allergy Management Tips

 When to See a Specialist

-Consider consulting an allergist if:
+Consider seeing an allergist if:

-• Over-the-counter medications don’t provide adequate relief
+• Over-the-counter medications aren’t providing enough relief

-• You experience asthma symptoms alongside allergies
+• You have asthma symptoms alongside allergies

 • Symptoms significantly impact your quality of life or sleep